acbsp/bonafide.guru/en/contents.rst

 Sri la Prabhupad has just received the latest issue of Brijabasi Spirit, Vol. IV, No.4, which brought Him great joy.
 As He looked at the cover showing Kaladri performing a fire ceremony, He said: "Just see his face how devotee he is, so expert in everything."
-When Srila Prabhupad opened the first page, His eyes fixed on the picture of Radha-Vrindavana Candra, and He said: "Vrindavana Bihari - so beautiful.
+When |SP| opened the first page, His eyes fixed on the picture of Radha-Vrindavana Candra, and He said: "Vrindavana Bihari - so beautiful.
 There is no danger wherever Vrindavana Candra is."
-After enjoying the whole magazine thoroughly, Srila Prabhupada said: "It is printed on their own press.
+After enjoying the whole magazine thoroughly, |SP| said: "It is printed on their own press.
 It is very good progress."
 His Divine Grace very much appreciated the article 'How I Was Deprogrammed' by the young devotee boy.
 Prabhupad was feeling great sympathy when he heard his story and said: "If one man is turned like this boy, then this movement is successful.
 There is good prospect, good hope.
 You all combine together and push this movement on and on.
 Now I am assured that it will go on."
-While going through the magazine, Srila Prabhupad also saw your good photo on the page 'Istagosthi', and Srila Prabhupad bestowed a long loving look upon your good self, expressing his deep appreciation for how you have understood this Krsna Consciousness.
+While going through the magazine, |SP| also saw your good photo on the page 'Istagosthi', and |SP| bestowed a long loving look upon your good self, expressing his deep appreciation for how you have understood this Krsna Consciousness.

-A letter has been sent to all the Temple Presidents and GBC which you should be receiving soon, describing the process for initiation to be followed in the future.
-Srila Prabhupad has appointed thus far eleven representatives who will initiate new devotees on His behalf.
+A letter has been sent to all the Temple Presidents and GBC which you should be receiving soon, describing the process for initiation to be followed in the future. |SP| has appointed thus far eleven representatives who will initiate new devotees on His behalf.
 You can wait for this letter to arrive (the original has been sent to Ramesvara Maharaja for duplicating), and then all of the persons whom you